Codebreaks/admin-devise/README.md

 $ bundle install --without production
 ```

-Next, migrate the database:
+Next, apply database migrations to both the dev and test databases:

 ```
+$ bundle exec rake db:migrate
-$ rails db:migrate
+$ bundle exec rake db:migrate RAILS_ENV=test
 ```

-Finally, run the test suite to verify that everything is working correctly:
+Run rspec and cucumber tests to make sure everything is working:

 ```
+$ rspec
-$ rails test
+$ cucumber
 ```

-If the test suite passes, you'll be ready to run the app in a local server:
+If the tests pass, you'll be ready to run the app in a local server:

 ```
-$ rails server
+$ rails server -p $PORT -b $IP
 ```